DeeruReddy/futurense-internship/Netflix analysis/Readme.md

 - Seaborn

-## Future Work

-Potential avenues for further exploration include:

-- Sentiment analysis of user reviews.
-- Predictive modeling for recommending new content.
-- Collaborative filtering to enhance user experience.

 ## Contributors

 - [Deeraj Reddy] - Visit [my github](https://github.com/DeeruReddy) profile to find many other insteresting tools and stuff.
 Also please feel free to use this analysis of netflix as a tool for projects similar to it.